Graduate Education Academic Policies

 Eligible master’s candidates may be considered as carrying a full academic load (full-time status) when enrolled for 1 credit hour of Thesis 700F after completing all required credits for the graduate degree including the program's requirements for Thesis 700.

 For graduate assistants, the full-time load is 6 credit hours of course work relevant to their degree.
 Audit hours do not count toward the minimum.
 Because their duties ordinarily require 20 hours per week, they are restricted to a maximum of 9 credit hours.
-However, with special permission from the graduate chair and the Graduate Division, graduate assistants may register for 12 credit hours, including audits.
+However, with special permission from the graduate chair and Graduate Education, graduate assistants may register for 12 credit hours, including audits.

 Variable Credit Courses

-Seniors at UH may earn credit toward an advanced degree for some courses completed during their last semester as undergraduates provided (1) the courses taken are in excess of the requirement for the bachelor's degree, and (2) such courses fulfill requirements in the prospective graduate field.
-A Petition for Submission of Credit Toward an Advanced Degree for Courses Taken by an Undergraduate form is available at the Graduate Division Student Services Office at Spalding 353B and on the web.
-It must be approved by the academic advisor, the college dean, and the chair of the department in which the course is offered, and it must be filed with the Graduate Division Student Services Office during the registration period.
+Seniors at UH may earn credit toward an advanced degree for some courses completed during their last semester as undergraduates provided (1) the courses taken are in excess of the requirement for the bachelor’s degree, and (2) such courses fulfill requirements in the prospective graduate field.
+A Petition for Submission of Credit Toward an Advanced Degree for Courses Taken by an Undergraduate form is available at the Graduate Student Services Office, Spalding 353B and on the web.
+It must be approved by the academic advisor, the college dean, and the chair of the department in which the course is offered, and it must be filed with the Graduate Student Services Office during the registration period.
 The granting of such permission does not guarantee that the credit hours taken will be accepted by a graduate program as fulfilling degree requirements.
 Courses taken under this rule are counted in the graduate GPA at the time of graduation.
-Failure to complete the baccalaureate degree as scheduled nullifies any approval granted by the Graduate Division.
+Failure to complete the baccalaureate degree as scheduled nullifies any approval granted by the Office of Graduate Education.

-Graduate students may obtain credit by examination in courses numbered 300-498 (excluding 399) with the approval of the chair of the graduate program, the instructor concerned, and Graduate Division, subject to general UH regulations and procedures.
+Graduate students may obtain credit by examination in courses numbered 300-498 (excluding 399) with the approval of the chair of the graduate program, the instructor concerned, and Graduate Education, subject to general UH regulations and procedures.
 There is no limit on the number of examinations that a graduate student may take during any one semester.
 Credit may not be obtained by examination in courses numbered 600 or above.

 Extension and Correspondence Course Credits